Skinny Puppy: Side-projects

 Key and Ogre are active in a number of other projects besides Skinny Puppy.
 Key has released several solo albums including Music for Cats and The Ghost of Each Room in 1998 and 2001, respectively.
 Doubting Thomas, a project led by Key and the late Dwayne Goettel, was an outlet for mostly instrumental compositions (save for several film and television samples).
 The projects only releases were Father Don't Cry in 1990 and The Infidel in 1991, both released through Wax Trax!
 Records.
 Download was founded by Key and Goettel in 1995 and included the assistance of frequent Skinny Puppy contributors Ken Marshall and Anthony Valcic.
 The group has released a number of records since its formation and notably provided the soundtrack album Charlie's Family in 1997 for the film The Manson Family, directed by Jim Van Bebber; the film was released six years after the album.
 Bebber had approached Key to produce the soundtrack, having previously directed several Skinny Puppy videos as well as the short horror film Chunk Blower, which starred Goettel and Bill Leeb of Front Line Assembly.
 Other notable projects include The Tear Garden with Edward Ka-Spel for The Legendary Pink Dots, platEAU with Phil Western, and Cyberaktif with Goettel and Leeb.
 Key also works as Scaremeister, his film scoring alter ego, having previously contributed to John Debney's score for End of Days.
 Scaremeister composed the album 31 Spirits, a collection of short musical pieces which have been used in the trailers of numerous films such as Inglourious Basterds, My Bloody Valentine, and The Book of Eli.

 Ogre's main project outside Skinny Puppy is ohGr, which has released five albums, Welt (2001), SunnyPsyOp (2003), Devils in my Details (2008), UnDeveloped (2011), and TrickS (2018).
 In the mid-nineties, Ogre and producer Martin Atkins created the project known as Rx (formerly known as Ritalin).
 Rx released only one album, Bedside Toxicology, in 1998.
 He also toured extensively with Pigface (1991–1995) and Ministry (1987–1990) and appeared on a number of Pigface and Ministry-related recordings.

 Guantanamo Bay torture allegations

-Skinny Puppy have accused the US military of using their music to torture inmates at the Guantanamo Bay detention camp, without the band's knowledge or permission.
-In response, the band have sent an "invoice" to the Pentagon.
+Skinny Puppy accused the US military of using their music to torture inmates at the Guantanamo Bay detention camp, without the band's knowledge or permission.
+In response, the band sent an "invoice" to the Pentagon.